CubedNetwork/fabulously-optimized-wiki/install-instructions.md

   4. Click the version you need, then click "Additional files"
   5. Click `⋮` → `Download file` on the latest **MultiMC version**
      * If you see less than 10 mods in the zip, you downloaded the wrong version.
-  6. Open the zip file, go to _Fabulously Optimized x.x.x_ > _minecraft_
+  6. Open the zip file, go to _Fabulously Forgified x.x.x_ > _minecraft_
   7. Open the zip file and copy **all folders** [(why?)](vanilla-launcher-faq.md#so-i-just-copy-the-mods-right) from zip's _minecraft_ folder to your _.minecraft_ folder
      * If asked - replace the files.
-  8. Recommended: delete `options.txt` to get [FO default settings](changed-options.md)
+  8. Recommended: delete `options.txt` to get [FF default settings](changed-options.md)
      * Your vanilla options like selected resource packs, language, keybinds will be reset but you can reapply them later.
      * If you choose not to do this, please at least enable bundled resource packs manually.
   9. Launch the installed Fabric profile
-  10. If you now see "Fabulously Optimized" in the right bottom corner, you're done!
+  10. If you now see "Fabulously Forgified" in the right bottom corner, you're done!

 </details>